elmtree-askmo/cloudcannon-app/content/learn/nursing/what-are-some-effective-stress-reduction-techniques-that-nurses-can-use-to-manage-stress.md

 url: /learn/nursing/questions/what-are-some-effective-stress-reduction-techniques-that-nurses-can-use-to-manage-stress
 score: -1.0
 related_article1:
-    id: 169550
+    id: 169551
-    title: How does emotional regulation impact patient trust and outcomes in nursing?
+    title: >-
+        What are the benefits of building a strong support network for nurses?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-emotional-regulation-impact-patient-trust-and-outcomes-in-nursing
+    url: /learn/nursing/questions/what-are-the-benefits-of-building-a-strong-support-network-for-nurses
 related_article2:
-    id: 169552
+    id: 169541
-    title: How can support systems provide emotional and mental support to nurses in their professional roles?
+    title: >-
+        What role does empathy play in providing compassionate care to patients?
     subject: Nursing
-    url: /learn/nursing/questions/how-can-support-systems-provide-emotional-and-mental-support-to-nurses-in-their-professional-roles
+    url: /learn/nursing/questions/what-role-does-empathy-play-in-providing-compassionate-care-to-patients
 related_article3:
-    id: 169548
+    id: 169549
-    title: How can adaptability in nursing improve patient care and outcomes?
+    title: >-
+        What techniques can nurses use to stay calm under pressure and manage their emotions effectively?
     subject: Nursing
-    url: /learn/nursing/questions/how-can-adaptability-in-nursing-improve-patient-care-and-outcomes
+    url: /learn/nursing/questions/what-techniques-can-nurses-use-to-stay-calm-under-pressure-and-manage-their-emotions-effectively
 related_article4:
+    id: 169541
+    title: >-
+        What role does empathy play in providing compassionate care to patients?
+    subject: Nursing
+    url: /learn/nursing/questions/what-role-does-empathy-play-in-providing-compassionate-care-to-patients
+related_article5:
     id: 169549
+    title: >-
-    title: What techniques can nurses use to stay calm under pressure and manage their emotions effectively?
+        What techniques can nurses use to stay calm under pressure and manage their emotions effectively?
     subject: Nursing
     url: /learn/nursing/questions/what-techniques-can-nurses-use-to-stay-calm-under-pressure-and-manage-their-emotions-effectively
-related_article5:
-    id: 169547
-    title: Why is continuous learning important for professional development in nursing?
-    subject: Nursing
-    url: /learn/nursing/questions/why-is-continuous-learning-important-for-professional-development-in-nursing
 ---

 &nbsp;